itsoulos/GlobalOptimus/README.md

 3. The lowest function value.
 4. The percentage of the runs, where the global minimum was obtained.
 5. The standard deviation of the function calls.

+## The script runfunmin.sh
+It is a script to simplify the optimization tasks, used in Unix environments.
+A similar script for Windows environments is called runfunmin.bat